Frequently asked questions

 7. OK, I've logged in, and posted an introduction of myself.
 I've even uploaded a picture of myself.
 How is the course going to operate once we're underway?

 You can check to see who has read a message.
 Helpful Hint!
-When you have read messages, you will want to mark the message as read unless you want to return to post a response to this message later.
+When you have read messages, you may want to mark the message as read unless you want to return to post a response to this message later.
 You can reply or "build on" to messages or "edit" your own messages at any time.
 Messages that have more than one author can be edited by anyone listed for that message.
 I suggest keeping a log where you note the number and subject of a message you plan to respond to with perhaps key words to remind you of what you want to say.

 8. Do we all have to be on line at the same time for this discussion?